How to become a Data Engineer – A Complete Career Guide

 Data engineers are necessary in the big data revolution to build, test, and maintain data architecture.
-Closely linked with data architects—indeed, these two positions must collaborate on most projects—data engineers focus on the construction of systems that can house massive amounts of data.
+They are closely linked with data architects—in fact, these two positions must collaborate on most projects.
+You can consider the relationship similar to that of a real-world architect and engineer, an architect can design a beautiful building, but it’ll take an engineer to actually build it.
+Data engineers focus on the construction of systems that can house massive amounts of data.
 The architecture that a data engineer builds allows a data scientist to easily pull relevant data sets for analysis.

 What is a Data Engineer?